Ainsley Megraw (1857 – 1923)

 Early Years and Family

 In due course, Robert married Martha Bowman, a woman whose story remains elusive, save for her passing before 1864.
-Together, Robert and Martha raised a family of six known children, each born within the embrace of their beloved Co.
+Together, Robert and Martha raised a family of six known children, each born in their beloved Co.
 Down.
-Their names echoed through the generations.

 Beyond his familial responsibilities, Robert Megraw Sr. was an active participant in the social fabric of Co.
 Down.
 His involvement with the Freemasonry organization offers a glimpse into his affiliations and commitments.
 On 22nd June 1815, Robert joined Lodge No. 136 in Ballygowan, Co.
 Down, fostering connections within the community.